aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 ## Train and test the model

 Finally, we train the model using a combination of loan data from S3 and our zipcode and credit history features from Redshift
-(which in turn queries S3), and then we test online inference by reading those same features from DynamoDB
+(which in turn queries S3), and then execute online inferencing by reading those same features from Amazon ElastiCache.

 ```
 python run.py